unixorn/awesome-zsh-plugins/README.md

 - [check-deps](https://github.com/zpm-zsh/check-deps) - Helper for ZSH plugins that allows them to show how to install any missing dependencies.
 Works on Debian (and derivatives like Ubuntu), Arch and its derivatives, Node.js and ZSH plugins if you are using the [zpm](https://github.com/zpm-zsh/zpm) framework.
 - [chgo](https://github.com/sbfaulkner/chgo-plugin-zsh) - Clone of `chruby` modified to make it easy to switch between multiple Go versions.
 - [clean-project](https://github.com/wwilsman/zsh-clean-project) - Remove files from projects (automatically by default).
 Useful for keeping `.DS_Store` and `Thumbs.db` files from cluttering your directories.
+- [cleanzip](https://github.com/Xeferis/cleanzip) - Helps create zip files that don't have data that shouldn't be in there.
 - [clipboard](https://github.com/zpm-zsh/clipboard) - Adds a cross-platform helper function to access the system clipboard.
 Works on macOS, X11 (and Wayland) and Cygwin.
 - [cmaker](https://github.com/apalkk/Cmaker) - Makes using `cmake` easier.
 - [cmd-status](https://github.com/BlaineEXE/zsh-cmd-status) - Reports the status of commands including return code and duration.